edthorman/mirantis/docs/configuration-file.md

 - `environment` - Key - value pairs in YAML mapping syntax.
 Values are updated to host environment (optional)
 - `engineConfig` - Docker Engine configuration in YAML mapping syntax, will be converted to `daemon.json` (optional)
 - `hooks` - [Hooks](#hooks) configuration for running commands before or after stages (optional)
+- `imageDir` - Path to a directory containing `.tar`/`.tar.gz` files produced by `docker save`.
+The images from that directory will be uploaded and `docker load` is used to load them.

 #### Host connection options